pololu/libpololu-avr/README.txt

 The Pololu AVR Library is a collection of support functions for programming AVR-based Pololu products or for using Pololu products with AVRs.
-It is designed for use with the free avr-gcc compiler, which is included with AVR Studio 5.
+It is designed for use with the free avr-gcc compiler, which is included with Atmel Studio 6 and WinAVR.
 Most of the library can also be used together with the Arduino environment.

 This library includes support for recent members of the Orangutan line of robot controllers: